MrKahr/MiniCollectionManager/README.md

-## Army Manager
+## Wargame Collection Manager
-A simple application for tracking your collection of wargame figures and share them with your play group
+A desktop application for tracking your collection of wargame figures.

 ## Folder Structure